adamjamesreid/mfed/README.md

 n.b. here i use the UCSC version of the ensembl gene set - which has 'chr' prepended to the sequence names, consistent with the dm6 genome version used above for nf-core/chipseq

+n.b.
+When you run the pipeline with your own data, make sure to change '--treatment' and '--control' to match entries in the 'group' column of the samplesheet

 ## Input files

 **annotation_priority.csv** - example file with priority list for fragment annotations using ChIPseeker